calvinjames815-eng/workforce-twin/README.md

 ## Executive Summary

 Enterprise Workforce Digital Twin is a simulation and optimization system that answers a question spreadsheets cannot: given uncertainty in demand, attrition, and fatigue, what is the *distribution* of workforce outcomes over the next several planning cycles, not just a single point estimate.

+The interactive dashboard supports configurable simulations ranging from 5–200 Monte Carlo trials, 4–24 planning cycles, workforces of up to 5,000 employees, and project backlogs of up to 1,000 concurrent projects.
+These limits were selected to balance computational realism, solver performance, and responsive visualization for a portfolio deployment.

 The system models a workforce of thousands of employees and hundreds of concurrent projects.
 At each planning cycle, a mixed-integer linear program (MILP) assigns employees to projects under availability, staffing, and fatigue constraints, while a workforce evolution model advances hiring, promotion, retirement, absence, and burnout.
 This full cycle is repeated across many independent Monte Carlo trials, producing a probabilistic picture of headcount adequacy, department-level bottlenecks, and burnout risk rather than a single deterministic forecast.